critoni/cobot-cbm-framework/README.md

-# Human-in-the-Loop Condition-Based Monitoring (HIL-CBM) Framework
+# HIL-CBM Framework for Cobots

-This repository contains the complete experimental implementation for evaluating human-in-the-loop condition-based monitoring systems using Conv1D autoencoder neural networks with uncertainty quantification and cognitive load-based economic analysis.
+Human-in-the-Loop Condition-Based Monitoring using collaborative robot sensor data.
+This repository contains the experimental implementation using Conv1D autoencoder neural networks with uncertainty quantification and cognitive load-based economic analysis.

 ## Research Overview